wallarm/product-documentation/docs/2.18/admin-en/configuration-guides/envoy/fine-tuning.md

 `max_packets_mem` | Limit of the total volume (in bytes) of serialized requests to be sent to Tarantool. | `0` (the volume is not limited)
 `reconnect_interval` | Interval (in seconds) between attempts to reconnect to the Tarantool.
 A value of `0` means that the filtering node will try to reconnect to the server as quickly as possible if the server renders unavailable (not recommended). | `1`

-## IP blacklisting settings
+## IP denylisting settings

-The `acls` section of the file contains the parameters related to the IP blacklisting settings:
+The `acls` section of the file contains the parameters related to the IP denylisting settings:

 ```
 acls: